Skip to content

 Option Explicit

-' Retrieve the data needed to calculate the tax
+' retrieve the data needed to calculate taxes

 wscript.quit 0